Test vectors for finite periods and base change: Comparison with the -adic case

-In this section, we will introduce the so called Bernstein-Zelevinsky (\cite{bz76}) functors $\Phi^-$, $\Phi^+$, $\Psi^-$, and $\Psi^+$, for representations of the linear group and its mirabolic subgroup over finite fields, and establish their basic properties.
-Of course, the arguments of Bernstein and Zelevinsky can considerably be simplified due to the fact that we work with finite groups, for example there is no need to introduce sheafs, and this is what we will do.
+We now take a closer look at this phenomenon of higher multiplicity for $P(F)$-invariant vectors.
+As in the $p$-adic case, the space of such vectors is well understood thanks to the theory of Bernstein-Zelevinsky derivatives.
+We thus introduce the so called Bernstein-Zelevinsky (\cite{bz76}) functors $\Phi^-$, $\Phi^+$, $\Psi^-$, and $\Psi^+$, for representations of the linear group and its mirabolic subgroup over finite fields, and recall their basic properties.
+Of course, the arguments of Bernstein and Zelevinsky can considerably be simplified due to the fact that we work with finite groups, for example there is no need to introduce sheafs.
+We will thus give statements without proofs for most of their properties, the proofs being left as an easy but informative exercise for the interested reader.

 We denote by $R(G)$ the category of finite dimensional complex representations of a finite group $G$.
 We recall that if $H$ is a subgroup of $G$, if $(\pi,V)$ is an object in $R(G)$, and if $\theta$ is a character of $G$, then one has

 where $V^{H,\theta}$ is the vectors in $v$ which transform by $\theta$ under the action of $H$, and Denoting by $N_G(\theta)$ the subgroup of the normalizer $N_G(H)$ of $H$ which stabilizes $\theta$, $V_{H,\theta}=V/V(H,\theta)$ and $V^{H,\theta}$ are canonically isomorphic as $N_G(\theta)$-modules, and we will use both the models, depending on which is more convenient for the computations.
 In particular, a representation admits a non zero $(H,\theta)$-equivariant linear form on its space if and only if $V^{H,\theta}\neq 0$.